 Of course, you can press the pallet too much with the forklift truck or drop it on a hard surface with a bang.
 However, there is less chance for items to be damaged when being delivered on a pallet.

 Pallet protection: is stretch good for everything?

-If you want to make the most of the pallet shipment advantages, you have to avoid packing errors (“How to secure a courier parcel?
-3 core principles for optimal parcel packaging”).
+If you want to make the most of the pallet shipment advantages, you have to avoid packing errors (“3 core principles for optimal parcel packaging”).
 If you have a stack of well packed cardboard boxes on the pallet, you may use stretch wrap as an effective way to keep all pieces of a shipment together – stable and secure.

 To provide additional effective protection to your cargo, you may use a pallet cardboard box or container (wooden or plastic box, polystyrene box, metal pallet cage etc.) adjusted to the size of a given pallet.

 Of course, if the item to be shipped on a pallet does not have its own packaging, you have to start the packaging process with the protection of either sensitive parts or the entire item against damage.
-You can use bubble wrap, air cushions and mats, paper, sponge, polystyrene or foam (“Don’t tuck newspapers into the box!
-We choose parcel fillers for pros”) and then secure the whole load with stretch wrap.
+You can use bubble wrap, air cushions and mats, paper, sponge, polystyrene or foam and then secure the whole load with stretch wrap.
 It holds the filler in place and provides a protective coating against mechanical and weather damage.